jfkn1ght/TradingView-scrape-n-read-lite/README.md

 # TradingView Headline Scrape-N-Read (Lite)

-**TradingView Headline Scrape-N-Read Lite** is a lightweight, cross-platform Python tool that continuously scrapes live headlines from TradingView’s News Flow and reads new headlines aloud using text-to-speech (TTS).
+**TradingView Headline Scrape-N-Read Lite** is a lightweight, Python tool that continuously scrapes live headlines from TradingView’s News Flow and reads new headlines aloud using text-to-speech (TTS).

 Designed for traders, analysts, and anyone who wants **real-time market news while keeping their eyes on the charts**.